Originally adopted February 2011. Current version adopted November 2021. Next review, November 2024.

 Section 3.
 Placing holds

 Card holders may place a hold on an item, regardless of its availability.
 Holds are filled throughout the Plum Creek Library System in the order in which they were placed.
 When a hold is available and ready for pick up at the location chosen by the customer, he/she will receive notification that it is available.
-Holds are kept for seven days, where upon the item will pass along to the next customer on the holds list or returned the shelf of the library that owns the item if not checked out.
-There are no limits on the number of holds a customer may place.
+Holds are kept for seven days, after which the item will pass along to the next customer on the holds list or returned to the shelf of the library that owns the item.
+A few items available for checkout do not allow placement of holds.

 Section 4.
 Lending periods and renewals

-Books, Audiobooks, Music CDs, Puppets, Puzzles :: 3 week check-out period :: up to 2 renewals
+Books, Audiobooks, Music CDs, Puppets, Adult Puzzles :: 3 week check-out period :: up to 2 renewals

-DVDs, Cake Pans, Back Issues of Magazines :: 1 week check-out period :: up to 2 renewals
+DVDs, Cake Pans, Magazines, Juvenile Puzzles, Video Games, Backpacks, Memory Kits :: 1 week check-out period :: up to 2 renewals

 - Book Club Kits :: 6 week check-out period :: not renewable